Adam Martindale: Publications

 Communications from him are in Philosophical Transactions Abridged, 1670, i.
 539 (extracts from two letters on 'A Rock of Natural Salt' in Cheshire), 1681, ii.
 482 (Twelve Problems in Compound Interest and Annuities resolved).
 In A Collection of Letters for the Improvement of Husbandry and Trade, 1683, by John Houghton (d 1705), are two by Martindale (vol. i.
 Nos.
 6, 11) on Improving Land by Marle, a third (vol. ii.
 No. 1), A Token for Ship-Boyes; or plain sailing made more plain, and a fourth (vol. ii.
 No. 4), on Improvement of Mossie Land by Burning and Liming.
 Besides the animadversions on 'Julian,' a treatise on kneeling at the Lord's Supper (1682) was circulated in manuscript, and a critique on Matthew Smith's Patriarchal Sabbath, 1683, was sent to London for press, but not printed, owing to a dispute between Martindale's agent and the bookseller.
 Martindale's autobiography, to 1685, was edited in 1845 for the Chetham Society by Canon Parkinson from the autograph in the British Museum, formerly in the possession of Thomas Birch.
 In addition to its personal interest, it contains sketches of the social life of the period, worthy of Defoe.
 Its omission of proper names makes many of its allusions obscure.

+His autobiography is held at the British Museum.